Pylons/pyramid-cookiecutter-alchemy/README.md

 Pyramid Alchemy Template
 ========================

-A cookiecutter (project template) for creating a Pyramid starter project using Chameleon for templating.
+A cookiecutter (project template) for creating a Pyramid project using SQLAlchemy as an ORM, URL dispatch for routing, and Jinja2 for templating.

 See https://github.com/audreyr/cookiecutter.